Who can give me advice about my academic plans?

 Browse the History & Literature faculty profiles, which include tutors’ fields, research interests, publications, office hours, and contact information.

 Who reviews and approves my course selections each semester?

-History & Literature concentrators discuss course selections with their academic advisers at the beginning of each semester, and after that conversation advisers approve their students' course selections.
+History & Literature concentrators discuss course selections with their academic advisers at the beginning of each semester, and after that conversation advisers approve their students' course registration on my.harvard.
 In addition, students in the spring semester of the sophomore year and the fall semester of the junior year also discuss their plans with a member of the Committee on Instruction.

 Can I change fields?

 Yes!
 Every year a few History & Literature concentrators change fields.
 Contact one of the Assistant Directors of Studies to discuss your planned change.